ivelischpfuli/stream-manual/README.md

 \
 Here is a quick glossary of terms\
 \
-*TITS* - "Twitch Integrated Throwing System", the thing that throws objects at me.\
+*TITS* - "Twitch Integrated Throwing System", the thing that throws objects at me.
+Can be found here https://remasuri3.itch.io/tits/ \
-*SAMMI* - "Stream Automation, Management, Monitoring & Innovation", the software that makes everything here possible.\
-*LandiTube* - The thing that makes my avatar bounce around and stuff!
-Runs off SAMMI, created by Landie.\
 *Lemons* - This channel's version of Channel Points (when life gives you Lemons...)\
 *Plenty* - The fake currency used in the pick-pocketing system.
 It's called "Plenty" because you want PLENTY of it.
 Currently has no actual use.\
 *Dango/Dangonya* - Resident fat French cat, real name Felicity Petit, used for the Text to Speech (TTS), and sometimes appears in the FAT AND SASSY redeem.\